ISA allowance 2015/2016

 Q. Are the limits different if I want a Junior ISA?

 A. Yes.
-You can save or invest up to £4,080 in a Junior ISA in 2015/16.
+You can save or invest up to £4,080 in a Junior ISA for your child in 2015/16.
 Again, you can split that between a Cash Junior ISA and a Stocks and Shares Junior ISA if you like.
-Customers can invest in an adult ISA and a Junior ISA each tax year.
+Customers can invest in an adult ISA and a Junior ISA for a child each tax year.

 The current Government rules mean that you can put a total of £4,080 into a Junior ISA during the 2015/16 tax year.More about your Junior ISA allowance